 There is now the non-surgical face lift, or the 8 point lift which is a combination of botox and fillers and becoming extremely popular.
-Dr Liz McClean, being a facial surgeon, believes that assessing the face as a whole rather than just “fixing” what seems to be the problem is the way forward with botox and fillers to give an overall more naturally youthful looking face.

 After treatment, lines and wrinkles will be visibly smoothed and the full results of the injections can be seen 3-10 days later, the relaxation of the relevant facial muscles lasts for a period of 4-6 months and this differs from person to person.

 This treatment is safe, effective and very quick and popular for both men and women as well as for medical treatments (see FAQs) and for your utmost comfort, the very finest sterile needles are used to carefully inject small amounts of botox into the muscle(s) causing the wrinkle.
 For most part of the treatment, this is pain-free, however some areas may be more sensitive than others and a topical anaesthetic cream can be used if desired.